Nick Osipczak: Return to Mixed Martial Arts competition

 On June 27, 2015, after almost 5 years off from competition, Nick returned to headline the inaugural Macto Championships.
 Held in the Arena:MK, Milton Keynes, Nick faced boxing-specialist Kyle Redfearn, and defeated him via submission (RNC) 2 minutes 4 seconds into the first round.
-This occasion marked the first time in history that the Internal Martial Arts (Neijia) and in particular T'ai chi ch'uan were represented in the sport of Mixed Martial Arts.
+This occasion marked the first time in history that the Internal Martial Arts (Neijia) and in particular tai chi were represented in the sport of Mixed Martial Arts.

 Osipczak is expected to fight again for Macto Championships, with the view to returning to the UFC, and has publicly stated he aims to win the UFC belt by 2018.
 Nick revealed a painting he had created the week leading up to the bout, entitled “Victory”, and announced that he will be releasing a new painting to coincide with each subsequent fight.
 Nick used the ancient Chinese symbol known as the Bagua on his walk-out T-shirt and banner for this fight.

 Personal life

 Nick currently lives in Oxfordshire, UK, with his partner and their son.
 Their son's first name is Shen, which means Spirit (神) in Chinese.
-His sister Alex Osipczak is an Internet personality and runs the YouTube channel 'SpenandAlex' alongside her partner and fellow YouTuber, Spencer Owen.
+His sister Alex Osipczak is an Internet personality and runs the YouTube channel 'Spencer & Alex' alongside her husband and fellow YouTuber, Spencer Carmichael-Brown.

 In his spare time, he enjoys reading books about Chinese philosophy and martial arts.
 His favourite books are Lao Tzu's Tao Te Ching and Sun Tzu's The Art of War.
 An avid painter, Nick was selected to be the In-House artist for one of London's top Interior Design shops, and was featured in Vice Media's documentary "Hitting the canvas with Nick Osipczak".